-THIS INDENTURE , made and entered into this day of, 20, by and between, of, Montana, hereinafter referred to as the "Grantor", and (subdivider) of of, Montana, hereinafter referred to as the "Grantor", and, Montana, hereinafter referred to as the "Grantee."
-THE GRANTOR does here right, privilege and authorit upon and use, a road and its by give, grant and convey unto the Grantee, its successor and assigns, the to construct, reconstruct, maintain, operate, repair, improve, and to travel necessary fixtures and appurtenances through, over, and across a corridor, 60 shed certificate of survey, extending across the following described tract(s) of (legal descr ption of Grantor's property over which easement is granted) authority shall run with the said property and be binding on the Grantor, its vners and any parties having right, title, or interest in the said property.
-IN WITNESS WHEREOF, he Grantor has hereunto set his hand this day of, 20 Grantor STATE OF MONTANA) County of s.
-County of On this day of of Montana, personally appersons whose name is substhe same. , 20, before me, the undersigned, a Notary Public for the State peared, known to me to be the cribed to the within instrument and acknowledged to me that they executed IN WITNESS WHEREOF, 20 I have hereunto set my hand and affixed my Notarial Seal this day of Notary Public for the State of Montana Residing at, Montana
+between of day of 20 by and between, of, Montana, hereinafter referred to as the "Grantor", and, subdivider) of, Montana, hereinafter referred to as the "Grantee."
+THE GRANTOR does hereby give, grant and convey unto the Grantee, its successor and assigns, the right, privilege and authority to construct, reconstruct, maintain, operate, repair, improve, and to trave upon and use, a road and its necessary fixtures and appurtenances through, over, and across a corridor, 60 feet wide, shown on the attached certificate of survey, extending across the following described tract(s) of land: (legal description of Grantor's property over which easement is granted) THIS GRANT of right and authority shall run with the said property and be binding on the Grantor, its successors, all subsequent owners and any parties having right, title, or interest in the said property.
+IN WITNESS WHEREOF, the Grantor has hereunto set his hand this day of, 20 Grantor STATE OF MONTANA ) County of) ss.
+On this day of, 20, before me, the undersigned, a Notary Public for the State of Montana, personally appeared, known to me to be the persons whose name is subscribed to the within instrument and acknowledged to me that they executed the same.
+IN WITNESS WHEREOF, I have hereunto set my hand and affixed my Notarial Seal this day of, 20 Notary Public for the State of Montana Residing at, Montana My commission expires